 The single most important consideration in selecting a work site is the availability of fresh air.
 The best location is outdoors, preferably in a shaded area, a carport or under some type of cover to shield the work from the sun.
 The sun unduly speeds up the evaporation of the remover.
 A garage with windows and doors on two sides to create adequate cross ventilation also can be used.
 Avoid working indoors if at all possible.

 If you must work indoors, open all windows and, if possible, all doors to achieve a strong flow of fresh air through the work area.
-It is advisable to use forced ventilation (fan) to improve the flow of fresh air.
-Because some removers are flammable use only nonflammable removers indoors.
 The product label is the key.
 It will advise you on flammability and proper ventilation.

 Do not allow children to play in the work area to avoid exposure to paint removing chemicals.